plewis/plewis.github.io/phylogenetics/lab-python.md

         jc.append(d)
     print(jc)

-Note that I have used the <tt>print</tt> function on the last line.
+Note that I have used the `print` function on the last line.
 This is because our little trick of getting Python to tell us the value of a variable by placing the variable's name on a line by itself only works when you are using Python _interactively_.
 We are now switching to programming mode, where an entire script is given to the Python interpreter, and a print statement must be used in this context.
 The result should be the same.

 #### If you are using Windows (and not running python on the cluster)